Nareshix/rsql/lazysql/README.md

 - Has compile time guarantees
 - Ergonomic
 - Fast.
 Automatically caches and reuses preparred statements for you
+- Some downsides that may or may not get fixed in future
-- However, it follows an opinionated API design and doesnt support BLOBS for now
+  1. it follows an opinionated API design
+  2. Doesn't support BLOBS
+  3. Doesn't support Batch Execution.
+  4. No proper support for transactions.

 # Overview